garrettwrong/cuTWED/README.rst

 This should create several files in the ``build`` directory including ``libcuTWED.so``, ``*.h`` headers, and some other stuff.
-To install to your system (may require sudo):
+To install to your system permanently (may require sudo):

 ::

     make install

-If you just want to temporarily have the library available on your linux machine you can just use the LD path.
+If you would rather just want to temporarily have the library available on your linux machine you can just use the LD path.
 This makes no changes to your system outside the repo and this shell process.
+Assuming you are still in your `build` directory, add the library to your path.
+Users may decide to add a similar line permanently to their `.bashrc` or equivalent.

 ::